aquasecurity/vexhub/README.md

 Directories are created based on the Package URL (PURL), excluding `version`, `qualifiers` and `subpath`.
 The structure adheres to the following rules:

 1. The directory hierarchy is derived from the PURL's scheme, type, namespace (if present), and name components.
+In case of `oci`, the `repository_url` qualifier is used instead.
 2. Version and qualifiers are omitted from the directory structure.
 These elements must be specified within the `products` field of the VEX documents.
 3. URL encoding is applied to special characters in the PURL components.